-1. demonstrates that transfers of water between Affinity Water and neighbouring companies have been presented consistently between plans
+- 1. demonstrates that transfers of water between Affinity Water and neighbouring companies have been presented consistently between plans - 2. confirms with Thames Water and Anglian Water that their plans reflect Affinity Water's needs to develop additional abstraction and transfers - 3. ensures that the sustainability of any new abstraction from the River Thames is fully assessed and the demand is presented in both Thames Water's plan and Affinity Water's plan.

-2. confirms with Thames Water and Anglian Water that their plans reflect Affinity Water's needs to develop additional abstraction and transfers
+We have undertaken significant further work to develop and seek strategic options that are new shared resources with neighbouring companies and third parties.
+That work is embedded within our rdWRMP main report, and also reported as updated scope and costs within the option dossiers.

-3. ensures that the sustainability of any new abstraction from the River Thames is fully assessed and the demand is presented in both Thames Water's plan and Affinity Water's plan.
+Our work to date on these options is supported by the recent IAP which determined that for Affinity Water four strategic schemes will require further development in AMP7.
+These are the SESR option, a regional transfer from the River Thames to Affinity, the GUC option and a potential Eastern transfer to Affinity Central via Anglian Water.
+We will continue our work with our strategic and regional partners to progress these options further.

-Our response (with reference to rdWRMP19) We have undertaken significant further work to develop and seek strategic options that a new shared resources with neighbouring companies and third parties.
-That work is embedded within our rdWRMP main report , and also reported as updated scope and costs within the option dossiers .
-Our work to date on these options is supported by the recent IAP which determined that Affinity Water four strategic schemes will require further development in AMP7.
-These all the SESR option, a regional transfer from the River Thames to Affinity, the GUC option a potential Eastern transfer to Affinity Central via Anglian Water.
-We will continue our wor with our strategic and regional partners to progress these options further.
-We have communicated our understanding of the transfers with our neighbouring companies through meetings and where necessary the sharing of draft text for our rdWRMP and draft WRP table transfer data and narrative.
+- 1. We have communicated our understanding of the transfers with our neighbouring companies through meetings and where necessary the sharing of draft text for our rdWRMP and draft WRP table transfer data and narrative.
 Technical Report 5.2 has been updated to include the agreed text that shows our understanding of alignment on transfers.
-We have included a summary table (in Section 6.2 alignment of plans) of the changes made between the draft and revised draft plans to help show where we have been maintaining consistency within our rdWRMP submission.
+We have included a summary table (in Section 6.2 alignment of plans) of the changes made between the draft and revised draft plans to help show where we have been maintaining consistency within our rdWRMP submission. - 2.
 Due to the timing of our rdWRMP and the fact that neighbouring company rdWRMP submissions were earlier we have communicated with our neighbouring companies where the additional requirements are needed as transfers and schemes and where final WRMPs will need to be updated (Technical Report 5.2).
-We have aligned our needs for new regional strategic infrastructure with both Thames Water and Anglian Water and we have aligned our decision point (in 2022/23) with both companies so as to be able to adapt to the changing needs as required in terms of timing and trigger points (see rdWRMP main plan).
+We have aligned our needs for new regional strategic infrastructure with both Thames Water and Anglian Water and we have aligned our decision point (in 2022/23) with both companies so as to be able to adapt to the changing needs as required in terms of timing and trigger points (see rdWRMP main plan). - 3.
 Our environmental assessment of our rdWRMP supports the fact that the new strategic reservoir on the Upper Thames will support an new abstraction from the Lower Thames by taking flows from the river at times of high flow, storing that flow and then releasing the flow as a net gain to be abstracted at times of lower flow (see the SEA report).
-The strategic reservoir on the upper Thames will support an new abstraction from that there is a need to support a new abstraction for Affinity Water on the river Thames as supported by a new strategic resource on the Upper Thames (see both company rdWRMPs).
+The strategic reservoir option has been included within both company plans, the need (or demand) is modelled by each company and has shown that there is a need to support a new abstraction for Affinity Water on the river Thames as supported by a new strategic resource on the Upper Thames (see both company rdWRMPs).